 II.
 Industry Updates and Trends

-Removable adhesive, waterproof adhesive, liquid adhesive, and clear adhesive - so many adhesive options, so little time!
-The adhesives industry had definitely come a long way from when “Neanderthals produced tar from the dry distillation of birch bark for use in binding stone tools to wooden handles.”
-Thanks to modern technology, there have been plenty of developments in the production of both natural and synthetic adhesive.
+Removable adhesive, waterproof adhesive, liquid adhesive, and clear adhesive - so many glue options, so little time!
+The glue industry had definitely come a long way from when “Neanderthals produced tar from the dry distillation of birch bark for use in binding stone tools to wooden handles.”
+Thanks to modern technology, there have been plenty of developments in the production of both natural and synthetic glue.
 This stable and growing industry is forecasted to have “a turnover of almost US$50 billion for the global adhesives market,” according to Wikipedia.
 Moreover, the demand for spray adhesives is expected to rise, according to this article.
 The importance of spray adhesives was mentioned in the same article, “They are used across many packaging applications including cut out windows laminating, film laminating, bonding of folding boxes, etc.” Due to its permanent and reliable bond, as well as sustainability, this adhesive glue ensures food safety and energy efficiency.

 The Use of Adhesives in Crafting